Start today with these 5 requirements

 One way to overcome this is to get them involved in the process.
 Hold relevant meetings between your management teams and the data suppliers.
 This ensures the key players receive the forecast and will be involved.

 When everyone is on board with the forecast, drilling down into clear targets and KPIs becomes a relatively painless process.

 2. What are the key drivers of your business?

 Although the forecast centers on your company's finances, they aren't the only thing you need to consider.
 If you want to ensure your forecast is effectively connected to the operation side of your business, you need insight into the key value drivers of your business.

 Your drivers include anything that significantly impacts the performance of your business.
 These will vary dependent on your business, but may include things like:

 - What your profit margins are for each product.

 You should also consider non-financial data.
 For example, the traffic to your website isn't strictly financial.
 But it can have a huge impact on your bottom line.

 To create a successful forecast, you need to drill down into this list until you have a refined list of all key business drivers.
 These drivers influence your bottom line more than anything else in the business.
 As such, they are key to a successful forecast.

-3. What is the source of your data?
+3. What is the source of your financial forecasting data?